udacity/devops-intro-project/README.md

 * Open http://localhost:8080 from your local machine to see the app running.
 * In the VM, run `cd devops-kungfu`
 * To install app specific node packages, run `sudo npm install`.
 You may see several errors; they can be ignored for now.
-* Now you can run tests - `grunt -v`.
+* Now you can run tests with the command `grunt -v`.
 The tests will run, then quit with an error.

 ### Troubleshooting